olton/terminal/readme.md

 ![Static Badge](https://img.shields.io/badge/dependencies-none-green)

 `Terminal` - is a JavaScript library for working with terminal.
-With `Terminal` you can create colored and styled outputs and manipulate the cursor and screen in the terminal.
+With `Terminal` you can create colored and styled outputs.
+Also, you can manipulate the cursor and screen in the terminal.

 </div>